kumahq/kuma-gui/packages/README.md

 # @kumahq packages

+For more detailed information for each package, see the package README.md or run `make help` inside the package for a list of available make targets/engineering utilities.

 - **[@kumahq/config](./config)** - Shared development tooling configuration (TypeScript,
 ESLint, Playwright, Cypress, Vite, OpenAPI) for use across packages in this repository.